5 Common Punctuation Mistakes & their EasyFixes

 While more subtle than misspellings and grammatical errors, punctuation mistakes also hurt your credibility.
 Make sure to proofread carefully and look out for these common errors:

 Thought!
 Trying to actually modernize the overarching design of my current website.
-Reactions about the modern look at https://lilyspeech.com?
-Certainly a fabulous voice transcription software vendor if, perhaps required in the Ontario location.
+Reactions about the modern look at http://wallaceliving.ca?
+Certainly an unbelievable housing provider if, perhaps required in the Nova Scotia location.
 Send your feedback.
 Many thanks!

 1. Punctuation Outside Quotes: In American English, punctuation should always be placed within quotation marks, even if it's not part of the quotation itself.